quay/quay-operator/docs/storage.md

 # Registry Storage

 Red Hat Quay supports multiple backends for the purpose of image storage and consist of a variety of local and cloud storage options.
-This page provides an overview how to configure the Quay Operator to make use of these backends.
+This page provides an overview on how to configure the Quay Operator to make use of these backends.

 ## Overview

-Storage for Quay can be configured using the `registryBackend` field within the `quay` property in the  `QuayEcosystem` resource which contain an array of backends.
+Storage for Quay can be configured using the `registryBackend` field within the `quay` property in the  `QuayEcosystem` resource which contains an array of backends.
 The ability to define multiple backends enables replication and high availability of images.

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1